-Farmers work to ensure quality by implementing selective harvesting, meticulous sorting, and attentive processing.
-These initiatives, combined with unique climatory factors, have helped Hulia become one of the most well known coffee growing regions in the world.
+Farmers work to ensure quality by implementing selective harvesting, meticulous sorting, and attentive processing; these types of measures, combined with unique climatory factors, have helped Hulia become one of the most highly regarded coffee producing regions in the world.

-Jose Daney Gomez is a young, highly skilled and hardworking, specialty coffee producer who believes that quality and sustainability are paramount.
-At Jose Daney’s farm, Los Guaduales, he produces one hundred percent organic coffee cultivated from just two varieties; the highly sought-after Gesha, and the incredibly unique Variedad Cantillo.
+Jose Daney Gomez is a young, yet highly skilled, specialty coffee producer who believes that quality and sustainability are paramount.
+At Jose Daney’s farm, Los Guaduales, he produces organic coffee cultivated from just a few varieties; the highly sought after Gesha, the more abundant produced Variedad Colombia, and the highly unique Variedad Cantillo.

 Variedad Cantillo is a rare tiger-striped mutation of the more commonly cultivated Colombia variety.
 Cantillo was first discovered, and later made famous, by Jose Daney’s father in law, Eugenio Cantillo Ossa.
 Eugenio, along with his brother Isaías, won the 2007 Cup of Excellence award with a lot of Variedad Cantillo.

-Los Guaduales is located in Divino Niño, Suaza which is in the northeastern corner of Hula, and just steps away Eugenio’s farm.
+Los Guaduales is located in Divino Niño, Suaza, which is in the northeastern corner of Huila, and just steps away Eugenio’s farm.
 The two farms are so close to each other that they share a wet mill.

 We are honored to be able to offer such a unique coffee from a young producer who has a sincere passion for quality and sustainability, and we hope that we are able to work with Jose Daney in the years to come.

-This lot from Los Guaduales contains a unique variety named Variedad Cantillo, a mutation of the more commonly cultivated Colombia variety.
+This lot contains Variedad Cantillo, a unique mutation of the more commonly cultivated Colombia variety.
 We’ve found that, regardless of brew method, Cantillo produces a cup with distinct topical fruit notes and nuanced sweetness.